Prizm Chamber Music Festival from Andrew Gafford on Vimeo.

 The PRIZM Chamber Music Festival for musicians, 12 years or older, will be at Shady Grove Presbyterian Church, June 9-14, 2014.
 The PRIZM Ensemble is ensemble-in-residence at Shady Grove Presbyterian Church and St. George's Episcopal Church and consists of world-class musicians from the Memphis area.

 To participate in the Festival, students must be 12 years or older, and have a minimum of two years experience with their instrument.
 Local amateur musicians are invited and encouraged to participate.
 Preformed groups are encouraged to attend.
 The instruments that are eligible are as follows:

 Brass-trumpet, horn, trombone, tuba

 Evening concerts given by the PRIZM Ensemble are kid-friendly and will take place at Shady Grove Presbyterian Church.
 Childcare is provided and children in the nursery will be invited to enjoy select pieces on each concert.
-Admission to all concerts during the festival is free with a suggested donation of $10.
+Admission to all concerts during the festival is $10 general admission/$5 students.

 2014 Festival Faculty

 Daniel Gilbert, violin, The PRIZM Ensemble